-Applying Abuse Survivor Learnings towards the Minneapolis Riots
+Applying Abuse Survivor Learnings to Racism

-The below outlines the escalating feelings of anger that come with being abused and how it can become explosive:
+The image below outlines the escalating feelings of anger that come with being abused and how it can become explosive:

 Victims of any type have a need to feel heard and understood.
 In fact, the therapeutic process in a nutshell is for someone to hear your feelings from a place of non-judgment because feelings need to be fully experienced and expressed so they can dissipate.
 In other words, the greatest gift you can give someone who has been abused or mistreated is to hear their anger and hurt, hold their feelings as valid and sacred, so as to make them as people feel heard and acknowledged.
 By doing this you will be giving them an invaluable gift toward their healing.